-- Where member accounts commence (e.g. New Accumulation or Pension member) or a Member account ceases (e.g. pension ends or member leaves fund) the break down the Year allocation into Create Entries process is separated into segments based on these key start and end dates.
+- Where member accounts commence (e.g. New Accumulation or Pension member) or a Member account ceases (e.g. pension ends or member leaves fund) the Create Entries process is separated into segments based on a key start and end date.

-- This ensures a fairer allocation of earnings to members for these periods as the Profit allocation willl only be based on the weighted balance for that segment.
+- This ensures a fairer allocation of earnings to members for these periods as the Profit allocation will only be based on the weighted balance for that segment.

-- When an Actuarial Certificate is received only the last segment will need to be repeated with the Actaurial Percentage.
-The Create Entries process will automatcially apply the proportions for the entire year and adjust the final segment.
+- When an Actuarial Certificate is received only the last segment will need to be repeated with the Actuarial Percentage.
+The Create Entries process will automatically apply the proportions for the entire year and adjust the final segment.